growdigital/groundwork-0.1.11/src/index.md

 ---

-## What is it?
+# Quick and easy Modular CSS

-A quick way to start writing [modular CSS](/principles/) with a fully-fledged [static site generator](http://www.metalsmith.io/) and [styleguide](http://fractal.build/).
+A quick way to start writing [modular CSS](/principles/), Groundwork is easy to install and comes complete with a fully-fledged [static site generator](http://www.metalsmith.io/) and [styleguide](http://fractal.build/).

-Modular CSS is a way of organising your CSS, and other assets, into discrete and re-usable chunks.

-## How do I start?

 Make sure to have [Node.js](https://nodejs.org/en/download/) and [git](https://git-scm.com/) installed.
-Run these commands in your terminal in whichever directory you build your websites:
+Run these commands in your terminal:

 ```bash
 $ git clone git@github.com:growdigital/groundwork.git